What is Shape in Photography?

 - Pay attention to the edges and lines in the frame

-- Be conscious about spacing of objects and main subjects of the image
+- Be conscious about the spacing of objects and main subjects of the image

 - Use contrast and color to produce a powerful result

-- Draw they eye with interesting or experimental perspectives, angles, or objects
+- Draw the eye with interesting or experimental perspectives, angles, or objects

-- Try taking different angles and move around to determine potentially interesting or new image results
+- Try taking different angles and moving around to determine potentially interesting or new image results

 - Experiment with or refine the image